veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/menu-item.md

     ```

 - **MenuItemName**: It is the name of the menu item that appears in the application.
-Takes string as its value.(eg.: item1)
+Takes string as its value. eg. item1

 ## Support
 - **Devices:** Android, iOS